 And if you're the type who isn't good with assembly or gets frustrated with such projects easily, it's wise to look into outsourcing the job to a pro.
 You can search for a general handyman or trampoline assembler in your area at sites like HomeAdvisor, or by posting on Facebook or Craigslist.

 • Warranty and customer service.
 When you're shopping, it's often hard to tell how well a product will hold up in the long run.
-That's why it's important, particularly with a big-ticket item like a trampoline, to look for a good, long-lasting warranty.
+That's why looking for a good, long-lasting warranty is important, particularly with a big-ticket item like a trampoline.

 Top trampoline makers offer 10-year warranties (or even longer) on their metal frames and springs; with cheaper brands, it's often hard to tell how long the warranty lasts at all.